z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 service routine run every interrupt, we must also have the Spectrum's BASIC interrupt service routine called as well.
 This is because that code, in the Spectrum's ROM, handles things like keyboard input which BASIC expects to keep happening.
-We arrange this by wrapping our interrupt serivce routine definition with the *IM2_DEFINE_ISR_WITH_BASIC()* macro.
+We arrange this by wrapping our interrupt service routine definition with the *IM2_DEFINE_ISR_WITH_BASIC()* macro.
 This adds the same housekeeping wrapping code around the C ISR, and additionally makes a call into the Spectrum's ROM to run the BASIC ISR as well.
 If you're interested, you can see how this is